awslabs/duvet/design/query/coverage-model-decisions.md

 reasonable relation between the design spec and the actual proofs without requiring a full RFC-style rewrite of every function description.

-A new Task 0 in the implementation plan will configure duvet to track the spec document and verify that the Verus proofs provide coverage.
+The repository's `.duvet/config.toml` tracks the spec document and scans `duvet-coverage/**`, so `duvet report` verifies that the Verus proofs provide coverage of the spec.

 ## Decision 9: Classifier contract for unclassifiable lines